craflin/CDeploy/README.md

 cmake --build /your/project/dir --target package
 ```

-### From an External Project with Customized Build Rules
+### From an External Project with Your Own CMake Build Rules

 If an external project is not build with CMake, it might be easier to provide your own `CMakeLists.txt` file to compile the project with CMake instead of using its native build tool chain and repacking its artifacts.
 [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html) can be used to import the sources of the external project.